National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration, Commerce.

-Endangered and Threatened Species; Initiation of a Status Review under the Endangered Species Act for Cusk
+Notice of initiation of a status review under the Endangered Species Act (ESA); request for information.

 We, NMFS, announce the initiation of a status review for the cusk and solicit information on the status of, and threats to, the species.